MathijsdeBoer/AstroTracker/doc/04 - Gearheads.md

         Ring Gear: 48 teeth

 In theory, we could go even smaller with 24 teeth on the ring gear, however, the sun gear would be 8 teeth for the 4 : 1 reduction, and 6 for the 5 : reduction.
-Both these fall outside the range we're willing to use, as more larger gears allow for a little more load.
+Both these fall outside the range we're willing to use, as larger gears allow for a little more load.